EllouziMedAmin/GUI-Based-Face-Recognition-Attendance-System-Using-Python-and-TensorFlow/README.md

 ### Prerequisites

-* Python 3.11 (Recommended based on the provided wheel file)
+* Python 3.11 (REQUIRED): This project relies on a specific pre-compiled wheel file for the insightface library which is built only for Python 3.11.
+Using other versions (like 3.10 or 3.12) will cause the installation to crash.
 * A webcam

 ### Step 1: Clone the Repository